-2. Further, forgiveness funding as a part of a sponsorship program may be offered to all DWSRF funded projects that include a new water supply well(s) phase, or rely on innovative planning to avoid an after treatment alternative If a community is pursuing a treatment alternative with DWSRF funding, they may submit a plan prepared by a professional engineer based upon innovative techniques that could help the community avoid implementing the treatment alternative as a means of returning to compliance.
-The plan will require approval from the DHHS-DPH, but at the discretion of the DHHS-DPH, may be eligible for reimbursement through forgiveness funding up to an overall 50% level should it be determined the plan is acceptable to DHHS-DPH.
+- 2. Further, forgiveness funding as a part of a sponsorship program may be offered to all DWSRF funded projects that include a new water supply well(s) phase, or rely on innovative planning to avoid an after treatment alternative If a community is pursuing a treatment alternative with DWSRF funding, they may submit a plan prepared by a professional engineer based upon innovative techniques that could help the community avoid implementing the treatment alternative as a means of returning to compliance.
+The plan will require approval from the DHHS-DPH, but at the discretion of the DHHS-DPH, may be eligible for reimbursement through forgiveness funding up to an overall 50% level should it be determined the plan is acceptable to DHHS-DPH. - Additional forgiveness may be added to new loans, wherein a past borrower agrees to amend existing DWSRF loan agreements and the Department's prepayment requirements.
+The added forgiveness amount would be equivalent to the refinancing savings permissible under the CWSRF program.

-Department of

-Economic DevelopmentDepartment of

-Environment & EnergyDepartment of Health

-and Human ServicesUS Department of Agriculture
+Department of Economic Development Department of Environment & Energy Department of Health and Human Services US Department of Agriculture Rural Development

-Rural Development